 Charge your iPad

-Sometimes, when you try to turn on your iPad but it doesn’t show anything except for a black screen, then most likely your tablet just ran out of battery.
+Sometimes, when you try to turn on your iPad and your iPad will not turn on.
+If it doesn’t show anything except for a black screen, then most likely your tablet just ran out of battery.
 All you have to do is connect your iPad to a wall charger for at least 15 minutes.
 Make sure that your charger and cable is working effectively.

 Reset the device

-If the above steps do not fix your problem, reset your iPad, There are cases where your iPad can freeze completely or just become severely unresponsive.
+If the above steps do not fix your iPad will not turn on problems, reset your iPad, There are cases where your iPad can freeze completely or just become severely unresponsive.

 You can reset the device by pressing and holding both the Sleep/Wake (aka power) and Home buttons for at least 10 seconds.
 An Apple logo should appear.